U.S. Army Green Berets Accused From Within Of Lowering Standards

 The author's examples of below-standard students and maligned trainers are complete with names, rank, units and dates.

-As far as training, the anonymous letter says students can no longer wash out for failing to pass physical tests, ranging from a five-mile run to a twelve-mile march with a heavy pack to dozens of push-ups and sit-ups.
-Instead these tests became "diagnostic" to determine the students' level of achievement.
+As far as training, the anonymous letter says students can no longer wash out for failing to pass physical tests, ranging from a 5-mile run to a 12-mile march with a heavy pack to dozens of pushups and situps.
+Instead, these tests became "diagnostic" to determine the student's level of achievement.

 The only way out of Green Beret training is voluntarily withdrawal or injury.